Jigyasa-2606/Explainable-AI-Resume-Analyser/README.md

 - Ranks them with a trained Random Forest and explains skills, ATS, and fit
 - If one job board fails, results from the others still appear

+## How ranking works
+Each resume–job pair is turned into features (skill overlap, related skills, ATS signals, section quality, text similarity).
+A **Random Forest** trained on ~10k labeled pairs predicts the match score.
+The UI shows those features back as the explanation, not a black-box number.
+Ranking quality was measured with **NDCG@5**.
+A second-stage SBERT reranker was tried and left **off** — on this labeled set, RF already ranked better, so live scoring stays RF-only.

 ## Tech stack

 | Layer | Tech |